 As the Founder and President of Integral Leadership Design, Alexandra has worked as a leadership development and change consultant and coach for over 25 years.
 She works with clients to create real-world human solutions in this era of rapid and unpredictable change.
-Working internationally, Alexandra is known for challenging and inspiring leaders, and organizations to shift their mindsets and expand their horizons to implement lasting change and breakthrough performance success.
+Working internationally, Alexandra is known for challenging and inspiring leaders, teams and organizations to shift their perspectives and expand their horizons to implement lasting change and breakthrough performance success.

 She was part of IBM’s Global Strategy and Change Practice as a Senior Managing Consultant, and currently she serves as a trusted Resource on Demand for IBM and PwC.
 She has taught executive coaching at the Ivey School of Business, and has served as a field supervisor for M.A. students completing their thesis projects in the areas of organizational development and change management.